• >

 A savings account that you can access straight away is often called an Easy Access Savings account, an Instant Access Savings account, or a No-notice savings account.
 All this means is that you don’t have to wait before getting hold of your money.
 You can open a simple savings account with as little as £1 and close it whenever you want.

-A savings bond is a financial product in which you invest a set sum of money (usually a minimum of £100 but sometimes up to £5,000) in return for a fixed rate of interest over a set number of months or years.
+A savings bond is a financial product in which you invest a set sum of money, from £1 upwards in return for a fixed rate of interest over a set number of months or years.
 If you keep your money in the bond for the specified amount of time, you receive a guaranteed amount of interest.
 If you withdraw your money or close down your account early, you will lose some or all of the interest you have accrued.

 A savings bond is different from a savings account, because you lock away your money for a set period of time, known as the term.
 Savings bonds often pay better interest than easy access or instant access accounts, and you usually have to pay in a minimum sum of money to open them.
 If you want to get hold of your money before the end of the term, you may lose interest.

-Your money is tied up between six months and five years, depending on the term
+• Your money is typically tied up for between six months and five years, depending on the term

 You can hold both a savings account and a savings bond, and there are benefits to having both.